 The Sleep button allows you to obtain time announcements and set the Sleep Timer.

-Press multiple times to set a Sleep timer of 15 minutes, 30 minutes, 45 minutes 60 minutes, after which the Stream will automatically shut off.
+Press multiple times to set a Sleep timer of 15 minutes, 30 minutes, 45 minutes, 60 minutes and custom, after which the Stream will automatically shut off.
+The Custom option lets you enter the desired number of minutes using the keyboard.
+Your custom timer can last 99 minutes or less.
+End your entry with Confirm or Play.
 You may configure which Sleep timer values appear using the settings menu.

 To deactivate the Sleep function, press Sleep repeatedly until you reach the OFF option.

 One minute before the timer powers off the player, you will hear a message informing you that 1 minute of Sleep remains.
 When the timer expires, the player announces that it is powering off.
 If desired, you may turn off these warning messages in the Playback and Navigation section of the configuration Menu (key 7).

+Please note that if you put your device in suspend mode, all the active custom sleep timers will be deactivated.

 Press & hold the sleep key to hear the time and date.
 You can configure the way the time and date are announced in the settings menu.